Sergeant-Salz/Speed-O-Matic/README.md

 # Speed'o'Matic

-A circuit to measure the exit velocity of a projectile in my [Potato Cannon](https://en.wikipedia.org/wiki/Potato_cannon).
+A small hardware/software project to build a velocity sensor for my [potato cannon](https://en.wikipedia.org/wiki/Potato_cannon).
+Using two strips of tinfoil stretched across a pipe, which are torn by the passing projectile, this system measures the travel time and calculates the velocity of the potato.
+Results are shown on a set of ultra-bright 7-segment displays.

 ## Overview